Ada-Developers-Academy/core-unit-3/react-components/styling-components.md

 ### Multiple Classes

-To give an element multiple classes, we can continue to space-separate class names.
+To give an element multiple classes, we can space-separate class names, just as in regular HTML.

 ```js
 <h2 className="student-list__heading yellow-bg">Student List</h2>